5 stages of job tests: how to hire the perfect candidate6 min read

 Bring them in for a day to work with their future team

 Finally, if your colleagues are up for it, you can bring them into the office to work with your team.
+This is known as a trial day or job test.
 Ask your candidate to come in for a day or two to work on real-life projects with their future colleagues.
 This will give your candidate a clear picture of what it will be like to work at your company, and show you how well they integrate into your team.

 Once you’ve gone through your pre-employment testing process, you should have a clear idea of who the ideal candidate is.
 Now it’s just a matter of sending them a job offer!